10 Aug 2021, last revised 23 Sep 2023

 - this speciment has date code: 8 - S

-- different plate from other varieties
+- different plate from other variants

 - E in REGISTERED far left of M in MICH